The best makeup sponges of 2021 | CNN Underscored

 Milk Makeup Dab + Blend Applicator ($22; amazon.com)

 Gen Z (and TikTok aficionados of all ages), listen up.
 This is not your mother’s makeup sponge.
-A flat, non-porous silicone pad rather than a typical sponge, the Milk Makeup Dab + Blend Applicator is unique among the products we tested.
+A flat, nonporous silicone pad rather than a typical sponge, the Milk Makeup Dab + Blend Applicator is unique among the products we tested.
 It doesn’t absorb the product as much as other sponges, so it is less wasteful and easier to clean.
-It can be a bit of a shock in the texture department if you’re accustomed to the “spongy” feel of traditional makeup sponges, but if you’re down to try something new, this is a great choice as it applies foundation similarly to the sponges you’ve tried before.
-Aside from the different texture, the only slight downside here is similar to the only thing we didn’t absolutely love about the NYX applicator which is the flatter shape.
+It can be a bit of a shock in the texture department if you’re accustomed to the “spongy” feel of traditional makeup sponges, but if you’re down to try something new, this is a great choice, as it applies foundation similarly to the sponges you’ve tried before.
+Aside from the different texture, the only slight downside here is similar to the only thing we didn’t absolutely love about the NYX applicator, which is the flatter shape.
 (We found that the larger rounded teardrop shape of the Bleautyblender allowed for a quicker application.)
 It also has glitter embedded within, which does nothing for its effectiveness but everything for aesthetic purposes (and looks super cute sitting on our vanity).

 Fenty Beauty Precision Makeup Sponge ($16; sephora.com)